1. What locations are included in the photo speed enforcement pilot?

 37. Who mails out the ticket?

-38. Does this mean Xerox has access to SGI's database?
+38. Does this mean Conduent (previously known as Xerox) has access to SGI's database?

 39. You keep referring to it as "photo speed enforcement".
 Isn't it the same thing as photo radar?